 Outpatient Alcohol Rehab

-Alcohol is socially acceptable in our society, which can blur the lines between normal and abnormal drinking.
+Alcohol is a socially acceptable drug in our society, blurring the lines between normal and abnormal drinking.
 The National Institute on Alcohol Abuse and Addiction reports that 86.4% of people ages 18 and over have drunk alcohol at some point in their lives.
 Fifty-six percent say they have drunk in the last month.
 For those suffering from alcoholism or a drinking problem, outpatient alcohol rehab can create sustainable change.

 There are also certain times of the year when drinking is more prevalent, such as around the summer and winter holidays.
 Blackout Wednesday, for example, is the most popular night of the year for bars.
-With so much alcohol engrained in our society, how can you tell the difference between casual drinking and alcoholism?
+With alcohol being a common and acceptable part of society, how can you tell the difference between casual drinking and alcoholism?

 Supportive Holistic Outpatient Alcohol Rehab in Phoenix

-If you find yourself questioning the drinking habits of yourself or a loved one, Continuum Recovery Center is here to help.
-We have a holistic approach that incorporates emotional, spiritual, and physical treatment.
-All services are delivered in a safe, supportive outpatient treatment center.
+If you find yourself questioning your drinking habits, Continuum Recovery Center is here to help.
+We have a holistic approach that incorporates emotional, spiritual and physical treatment.
+All services are delivered in a safe, supportive outpatient treatment center in Phoenix, AZ.
 We can also help arrange housing when appropriate.
-In Outpatient Alcohol Rehab, our clients enjoy this approach, as they receive comprehensive care during the day and the flexibility of returning to their own beds at night.

 Let’s learn more about the signs of an alcohol problem and when alcohol rehabilitation is necessary.

 There’s usually nothing wrong with having a couple of drinks at a party or enjoying a glass of wine at dinner unless you have religious or personal reasons for not doing so.
 The trouble comes when you start abusing the substance.